 Imaging this painted detail on the base of Boulder Breakfast table, very cool!

-But don’t let this industrial-esque black aluminum Haiku ceiling fan fool you into thinking it’s old school.
+But don’t let this industrial-esque black aluminum Haiku ceiling fan (provided by Big Ass Fans) fool you into thinking it’s old school.
 It’s not just another fan…it automatically changes based on room conditions!
 How cool is that?!
 And for the area’s finishing touch, we found a few unique pieces from Dimmitt Contemporary Art.
 Stay tuned to find out which ones we selected.

 Sunken Living Room Space